CISecurity/CCPA-Docs/docs/Configuration Guide.md

 It is *highly recommended* that, when the `/tmp` partition is mounted with the `noexec` option, that users configure the `sessions.properties` or `assessor-config.xml` files to customize the `tmp` setting to an existing directory on the target endpoint which will allow for script execution.
 Not doing so will result in numerous incorrect assessment results.

-Cisco Network Device Endpoint Configuration
+#Remote/Local Cisco Network Device Assessment
 -------------------------------------------
 CIS-CAT Pro Assessor v4 can assess either the current running configuration of a Cisco network device, or an exported configuration file.